 If you are interested in the smart meter issue, please sign up for the email list at www.stopsmartmeters.org.nz as this will allow you receive updates on the smart meter situation in NZ.
 This link also includes a search facility to allow you to search the website for topics of interest.

 There is now also a Facebook page you can like or follow to get information:

 Methods people have used to get rid of a smart meter

 The following ideas have been successful for other people so you may also find that they work for you.

 1) Call your electricity company and insist that they remove the “smart meter”.

-If you are completely insistent in your communications with your electricity company, the company may respect your wishes.
-(You can tell them that you will change to another company if the company does not value your business!)
+If you are completely insistent in your communications with your electricity company.
+You may need to make a number of calls until you reach someone who takes your concerns seriously , the company may respect your wishes.
+(In some cases, it may be helpful to tell your electricity company that you will change to another company if the company does not value your business!)

 NB: If your electricity company is helpful, please email through the site Contact form so we know about this and can advise others.